Rescue of Rio slums shaky on failed promise of basic services

 "This all looks nice, but it's like they did the minimum necessary and then forgot about us," Rui Carrijo, a 49-year-old school bus driver who crams furniture and boxes on one side of his bedroom to keep them away from a leaky wall.

-Although the cable car is popular with tourists and others eager for a birds-eye view of neighbourhoods once off-limits, it prompts a shrug among many locals in the Complexo do Alemão.
+Although the cable car is popular with tourists and others eager for a birds-eye view of neighborhoods once off-limits, it prompts a shrug among many locals in the Complexo do Alemão.

 They say the gondolas, while convenient for trips into and out of the area, are useless for navigating the difficult terrain below.
 Shopkeepers say the cable car saps foot traffic.